Pro-Pose: Unpaired Full-Body Portrait Synthesis via Canonical UV Maps: Additional Results

 \subsection{Extended Qualitative Comparisons}

-We provide more extensive qualitative comparisons against state-of-the-art methods (MCLD \cite{MCLD}, Leffa \cite{Zhou2025LEFFA}, UniHuman \cite{Li_UniHuman_2024} , OnePoseTrans \cite{oneposetrans}) in Figure~\ref{fig:qual_comparison_appendix}.
-Our method consistently produces higher fidelity faces and fewer geometric artifacts than competing approaches, particularly for challenging poses and diverse identities.
+We provide more extensive qualitative comparisons against state-of-the-art methods (MCLD \cite{MCLD}, Leffa \cite{Zhou2025LEFFA}, UniHuman \cite{Li_UniHuman_2024}, OnePoseTrans \cite{oneposetrans}, and Gemini 2.5 Flash \cite{nanobanana}) in Figure~\ref{fig:qual_comparison_appendix}.
+Our method consistently produces higher fidelity identity preservation and fewer geometric artifacts than competing approaches, particularly for challenging poses and diverse identities.
 Our method performs equally well on both in-domain (DeepFashion \cite{deepfashion}) and in-the-wild (WPose \cite{Li_UniHuman_2024}) scenarios, maintaining consistent quality across datasets.